- 14 January 2019

 Target quality and localize!

 In 2009, Wendy’s Japan’s failure ended up with the closure of all of his 71 locations in Japan.
 Six years later, Wendy’s came back after buying the local company First Kitchen and decided to add pasta dishes to the traditional burger menus.
 In Japan, customization and exclusivity are paramount.
-Wendy’s offered exclusive burgers such as the Foie Gras burger and a plethora of limited-time burgers and French toasts for breakfast.
-McDonald’s pursued precisely the same strategy and provided more than 50 on in Japan exclusive items such as the Teriyaki burger, the soy sauce, and ginger chicken Tatsuta without forgetting the limited edition Chocolate Potato chips.
+Wendy’s burger chain offered exclusive products: Foie Gras burger, limited-time burgers, French toasts for breakfast.
+McDonald’s pursued the same strategy and provided more than fifty unique recipes: Teriyaki burger, soy sauce, ginger chicken Tatsuta and even Chocolate Potato chips.

 Despite partnering with Mitsubishi, British Health & Beauty giant Boots had a quick and costly experience in Japan.
 Lack of customization of the shops and products to the Japanese tastes as well as high costs of operation generated losses and, ultimately, the end of the experience.

-By not investing enough in the infrastructure and not offering products suited to Japanese consumers, the Vodafone test in Japan was also a massive failure.
-Japanese customers are very technology orientated.
-Japanese companies always offer high-end technology products.
+The Vodafone test in Japan was also a massive failure.
+They did not invest enough in the infrastructure and in the products.
+Japanese customers are very technology orientated and love novelty.
+The local companies always offer high-end technology products.
 Vodafone just did a copy-paste.
-They proposed the handsets devices which were successful in other countries.
+They proposed the same handsets devices as in other countries.
 These devices did not appear to suit the tastes of Japanese customers.
 For Vodafone, the Japanese experience ended up in less than five years.
-The whole business was sold for £8.9 billion to the local Softbank.
+The whole business sold for £8.9 billion to Softbank.

 Do your homework!